MrJackSpade/adaptive-p-docs/sections/03_related_work.md

 **Properties:**
 - Scales with distribution shape: peaked distributions have higher absolute thresholds
 - Effective garbage removal: tokens far below the leader are excluded
-- Commonly used values: min_p = 0.05 to 0.1
+- Commonly used values: Min_P = 0.05 to 0.1

 **Strengths:**

 Min-P is excellent at what it does: removing tokens that should never be selected regardless of other sampling decisions.
-It prevents the pathological case where temperature increase allows garbage tokens to accumulate probability.
+It prevents the pathological case where temperature increase allows undesirable tokens to accumulate probability.

 **Relationship to Adaptive-P:**

 Min-P and Adaptive-P are complementary.
 Min-P serves as a guardrail that cleans the candidate pool.
 Adaptive-P then operates on the remaining quality candidates, applying preference among them.

-The samples in this paper show tokens already filtered to p > 0.01—that's min-p at work.
+The samples in this paper show tokens already filtered to p > 0.01—that's Min-P at work.
 Adaptive-P assumes this cleanup has happened and focuses on the selection decision among viable candidates.

 ### Min-P as Guardrail: Text Comparison

 The stabilizing effect of min-p on low-target generations is best demonstrated through reading.
 With target 0.1 (maximum creativity), Adaptive-P aggressively prefers the lowest-probability tokens.
-Without min-p, garbage tokens become valid selections.
-With min-p, only quality candidates remain.
+Without Min-P, undesirable tokens become valid selections.
+With Min-P, only quality candidates remain.

 **Prompt:** *"Write me a three paragraph horror story about a haunted bath-house written in the first person"*

-**[Target 0.1 WITHOUT Min-P](../samples/target_0_no_minp.md)** — Chaotic, incoherent output as garbage tokens are selected
+**[Target 0.1 WITHOUT Min-P](../samples/target_0_no_minp.md)** — Chaotic, incoherent output as undesirable low P tokens are selected

-**[Target 0.1 WITH Min-P 0.05](../samples/target_0_with_minp.md)** — Coherent but highly creative output; min-p removes garbage while Adaptive-P explores low-probability quality tokens
+**[Target 0.1 WITH Min-P 0.05](../samples/target_0_with_minp.md)** — Coherent but highly creative output; Min-P removes incoherent options while Adaptive-P explores remaining quality low-probability tokens

 ## 2.5 XTC (eXclude Top Choices)